Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 1. Pay attention to your email subject line

-Email subject lines and preview text are sometimes an afterthought.
+The subject line and preview text are sometimes an afterthought when crafting an email.
 However, a good subject line can make a huge difference to your open rate, and your conversion rate.

 It is crucial that the shopper knows what the email is about from first glance.
 Personalization is a key part of this - for example, use the product name to draw the shopper back in.